snadim02/snadim02.github.io/research.md

 subtitle: uncovering genetic drivers of rare human diseases
 ---

-> My research currently focuses on developing methods to analyze genome sequencing data in the context of other 'omics and clinical
+> I develop methods to analyze genome sequencing data in the context of other 'omics and clinical
 > health data to prioritize and functionally interpret genetic variants with roles in human disease.
 See
 > [my CV](../assets/ShilpaKobren_CV.pdf) for details.